pondevelopment/pon-developer-guide/pull-requests.md

 ### Ensure there is a human readable title and summary

-PRs are a Github workflow tool, so it's important to understand that the PR title, summary and eventual discussion are not as trackable as the the commit history.
-If we ever move away from Github, we'll likely lose this information.
+PRs are a workflow tool, so it's important to understand that the PR title, summary and eventual discussion are not as trackable as the the commit history.
+If we ever move away from our current Git provider, we'll likely lose this information.

 That said however, they are a very useful aid in ensuring that PRs are handled quickly and effectively.

 Ensure that your PR title is scannable.
 People will read through the list of PRs attached to a repo, and must be able to distinguish between them based on title.
+Titles should start with a keyword that categorizes the change e.g. fix, feat, refactor.
 Include a ticket/issue reference if possible, so the reviewer can get any extra context.
 Include a reference to the subsystem affected, if this is a large codebase.

 It is recommended to use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) commit structure where appropriate.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.